Actipro/WPF-Controls/Documentation/topics/syntaxeditor/text-parsing/advanced-text/line-commenting.md

 language.RegisterService<ILineCommenter>(myLineCommenter);
 ```

-Registering line commenters with a language is optional, but recommended.
+Registering line commenters with a language is optional but recommended.

 ## Commenting a Range of Text